boggydigital/clo/backlog.md

 ## Changes

+- ~~Roll back the version to v0.5.0-beta~~
+- ~~remove examples~~
+- ~~remove hint/desc - only leave help~~
+- ~~remove flags~~

 - parsing sequence should be expressed in groups, not individual tokens.
-This would make progression clear, as well as allow to add things like "default command" more easily
+This would make progression clear, as well as allow adding things like "default command" more easily
 - arguments should be "default" for a command, remove property on argument
 - arguments should be "required" by a command, remove property on argument
+- remove values
+- simplify value tokens to just one type "value"

 ## New